 Kuranda is a small rainforest market town located just over an hour south of Port Douglas.
 Although this quaint little town is much smaller than Cairns and Port Douglas, there's plenty to do here including witnessing the famous Barron Falls and the iconic Skyrail.

 The main attraction is the market in the rainforest, as well as several wildlife attractions and of course, the Kuranda Scenic Railway.
+While Kuranda is about 1.5 hours from Port Douglas, you can book the Scenic Rail with return transport online for a great day trip.

 7. River Drift Snorkelling